This article cover mortgage rates steady as FEDS announces it will not raise rates

 How Mortgage Rates Steady After FED Announcement Not To Raise Interest Rates

-Mortgage interest rates for 30 year fixed rate mortgages closed at 4.62% last Friday February 1st, 2019.
-15 year fixed mortgages closed 3 basis points higher at 3.96% the week ending February 1st, 2019.
-4.27% was what adjustable rate mortgages on the week ending February 1st, 2019.
+Mortgage interest rates for 30 year fixed rate mortgages closed at 2.90% last Friday, May 28th,2021.
+15 year fixed mortgages closed 3 basis points higher at 2.625% the week ending May 28th, 2021.
+2.875% was adjustable-rate mortgages on the week ending May 28th, 2021.
 That is 2 basis points higher.

 Applications for purchases slipped 2 percent from the previous week while refinance applications, which tend to be even more sensitive to rate changes, dropped 6 percent.

-Hot Housing Market Seems To Stabilize
+Home Prices Hot Housing Market Seems To Stabilize

-Gustan Cho Associates at Loan Cabin Inc. has countless of pre-approved home buyers shopping for homes.
+Gustan Cho Associates has countless pre-approved home buyers shopping for homes.
 Some have been shopping for almost a year.
 Our home buyers were expecting a slowdown in the housing market.
 However, housing demand still remains strong.
 Due to low inventory housing prices remain strong.
 Many home buyers have canceled plans in buying a home now due to home prices increasing.
 They are either going to wait and save so they can put more money down or wait for a housing correction.
 Housing correction does not seem imminent.

 Growth Of Home Prices In The United States

-Mortgage Rates Steady going into the week of February 4th 2019 at 4.62% compared to 4.38% same period last year.
+Mortgage Rates Steady going into the week of June 1st, 2021 at 2.90% compared to 3.38% same period last year.